The Heidelberg/Zurich team changed location from Ruprecht Karl University Heidelberg to the University of Zurich effective 1 February 2018.

 Christine Roth studied musicology and French philology at Heidelberg University.
 In 2012 she spent an Erasmus semester at King’s College London.
 She graduated in 2016 with a master thesis about political narratives in Barbe-Bleue operas of the late 18th and the 19th centuries.

-From 2016-2018 she worked as a tutor for music history at the Music Department Heidelberg.
-Currently, she is a PHD student in the HERA project “Sound Memories: The Musical Past in Late Medieval and Early-Modern Europe”.
-She is an associate member of → the research project “What is tradition?” at the university of Heidelberg and of → the Zentrum für Kulturwissenschaftliche Forschung Lübeck.
+2016-18 she has been working as a tutor for music history at the Music Department Heidelberg.
+Currently, she is a PhD student in the HERA project “Sound Memories: The Musical Past in Late Medieval and Early-Modern Europe”.
+She is an associate member of → the Graduate School “What is tradition?” at the university of Heidelberg and of → the Zentrum für Kulturwissenschaftliche Forschung Lübeck.

 Her research interests include liturgical music of the 16th century and, as a second principal area, music history of the 19th and 20th centuries with a focus on French music in its sociopolitical and historical contexts.